Teaching in English for International Teaching Assistants (ITAs)

 IV.
 Orientation and Training for ITAs

-At the beginning of each semester, all new ITAs will be required to attend a two-day orientation and training session.
-This session will be jointly led by Global Gateway Faculty and representatives of the Graduate School.
+All new ITAs will be asked to attend New Graduate Student Orientation.
 Topics discussed will include: American classroom atmosphere, classroom management, using visual aids effectively, using Canvas and other online components, requirements for syllabi and reporting of grades, academic support available to students, and how to work with faculty and staff in an American university (what you can and cannot expect).

 V. Implementation Schedule